 If you’re working at the head of a campaign or department, you should be equipped with robust project management skills to keep each part of your team on track.
 Even with the same overall team, an effective project manager can make all the difference between a resounding success and a disappointing failure.

 Regardless of what steps you take to improve your skill set as a marketer, the reality is that perfection is an unattainable goal.
 No marketer is bulletproof, and understanding your own strengths and weaknesses is crucial for finding your niche and building a sustainable career in this (or any) field.

 When you know your limitations, you’ll be able to fill your team with people who compliment your talents and can account for your weaknesses or blind spots.
 With that in mind, it’s clear that self-knowledge is one of the most underrated aspects of collaboration.

 10. Perseverance = A Great Digital Marketing Specialist

 No matter what niche you’re working in, there are likely tens, hundreds, or thousands of other brands targeting the same audience with a similar set of products or services.
 Without a commitment to ongoing improvement, you’ll quickly find yourself falling behind brands that put even more effort into staying ahead of other sellers.

-Given the marketing tools available in 2021, marketers should always be looking for ways to optimize their tactics and continue adapting to the latest trends and best practices.
+Given the marketing tools and courses available now, marketers should always be looking for ways to optimize their tactics and continue adapting to the latest trends and best practices.
 A/B testing, for example, is a simple function that leads to reliable improvement when used consistently over a long period of time.